 Addiction Affects More Than Just the Individual

 Recently the nation has become enormously aware of a persistent problem.
 Drug addiction has been called an epidemic.
 The opioid epidemic, to be specific, however, drug addiction is a problem at large.
 Odds are, no matter who you are, you have been affected by a drug addiction.
 Maybe you have a family member struggling with a drug addiction, maybe you know someone who is undergoing treatment, or maybe you are struggling with an addiction and do not know what to do.
-The Florida House Experience wants to help all of these cases, however, take notice of something.
+FHE Health wants to help all of these cases, however, take notice of something.
 That is, the universality of addiction.
 This is an extremely large problem that never affects the self.
 We will be discussing ways addiction affects people in the following ways.

 - The family